 We are closely monitoring the evolving COVID-19 outbreak and following CDC, state, and local health official’s guidelines for funeral homes.

-We are still diligently cleaning commonly touched surfaces, including all door handles, faucets, toilets, water fountains and chairs.
+We are still diligently cleaning commonly touched surfaces, including all door handles, faucets, toilets, water coolers and chairs.

 We are trained, educated, and responsible when handling those who have died.
 Let us assure you that we are providing the same dignified and exceptional care we are known for – now and in the days ahead.